flkram/Hash-Cipher/readme.md

 # Hash Cipher

 ## Overview
 Hash Cipher allows users to hash files or text using various cryptographic algorithms, including **SHA256**, **SHA1**, **MD5**, and **CRC32**.
 The application also integrates machine learning algorithms to **analyze** password security, **generate** passwords using the model, and **train** the AI model based on a list of password data.
 The backend uses Flask (Python) and C++ for hashing, while the frontend provides an interactive experience for users to input data, view results, and interact with password strength analysis.
-The AI model uses PyTorch for machine/deep learning algorithms.
+The AI model uses PyTorch for the LSTM model, GRUs, and deep learning algorithms.

 ## Link
 - [Website Hosted by GitHub Pages](https://flkram.github.io/Hash-Cipher/).